-According to a 1992 BGH ruling (BGH, VersR 1992, 437), the owner of a vehicle is the person who "uses the motor vehicle for his own account and has the corresponding power of disposal over it".
-It is therefore not important who is entered in the vehicle register as the keeper.
-This is only taken as an indication.
-Thus, in companies and vehicle fleets, the managing directors or the board of directors are liable if they let their employees or customers drive their cars without a driver's license.
-The managing directors and board members can also delegate the responsibility of the keeper duties to fleet managers and thus limit their liability.
-However, the fleet manager must also be subject to random checks to ensure that he is carrying out his work conscientiously.
+According to a 1992 ruling by the Federal Court of Justice (BGH, VersR 1992, 437), the owner of a vehicle is the person who "uses the vehicle for his own account and has the corresponding power of disposal over it".
+It is therefore not important who is entered in the vehicle register as the owner.
+Thus, in companies and fleets, the managing directors or the board of directors are liable.
+The Responsibility of the holder duties can also be delegated by the managing directors and board members to fleet managers and thus limit their liability.

-The driving licence can be checked manually or by means of electronic systems.
-There is no specification as to how the driving licence check is to be carried out.
-In order to ensure the greatest possible security for the fleet operator, the original driving licence should be presented during the check.
-The presentation of a mere copy is not legally secure, as it cannot be ruled out that it has been tampered with.
-However, for documentation purposes, the vehicle owner should make a copy of the original driving licence in order to be able to prove that he has fulfilled his obligations in the event of a check.
-It is recommended that a current daily newspaper is also copied so that manipulation can be ruled out.
-The Bavarian State Office for Data Protection Supervision also gives the green light for making a copy.
-However, the documents should be stored in such a way that only persons entrusted with fleet management have access to them.
+The driver's license can be checked manually or by means of electronic systems.
+In order to protect yourself as a fleet operator to the greatest extent possible, the driver's license should be presented in original, the submission of a mere copy is not possible.
+For documentation purposes, however, the vehicle owner should make a copy of the original driver's license, ideally with a current daily newspaper, so that manipulation can be ruled out.
+The Bavarian State Office for Data Protection Supervision also gives green light for making a copy.
+Only persons entrusted with fleet management should subsequently have access to the documents.

 - Name and address of the driver

-- Driving licence number, category, date and place of issue and issuing authority
+- Driving license number, driving license class, date and place of issue and the issuing authority

-- Note that the driver must immediately notify the vehicle owner of the loss or withdrawal of the driving licence
+- Note that the driver must immediately notify the vehicle owner of the loss or revocation of the driver's license.

 Driving licence checks in the fleet - how often should they be carried out?